ericbutz/developer-portal/app/guides/transfer-money-between-users/check-transfer.md

 guide:
     name: transfer-money-between-users
     step: '7'
-title:  "Step 7: Check the status of your transfer"
+title:  Checking the status of an ACH transfer
-description: Check the status of your transfer within Dwolla's ACH payment API when transferring money between users.
+description: You can check the status of the newly created transfer by retrieving the transfer by its URL within Dwolla's API.
 ---

 # Step 7: Check the status of your transfer